 If you have a SIM card from any of the EU countries, you won’t be charged any roaming fees in Iceland.

 If you are coming from the US, I suggest that you rent a portable Wi-Fi device.
-They are available for hire at the airport, but we found it easier to just get one with our rental car from Lagoon Car Rental.
+They are available for hire at the airport and some car rental companies offer them as well.
 You can connect multiple devices to it and enjoy good internet during your entire trip.

 18. Learn a few words of Icelandic